oracle-livelabs/oci-core/oci-fullstackdrs/failover-execute/images/switchover-prechecks-ocw23.md

-# Perform pre-checks for the DR Failover Plan and break the MuShop application
+# Perform pre-checks for the DR Switchover Plan and Pre-check the MuShop Application

 ## Introduction

-In this lab, we will execute prechecks for the **mushop-app-failover-iad-phx** failover plan, which we created in lab 3 and break the Mushop app.
-Run Prechecks will execute all the **Built-in Prechecks** in parallel.
-Running **Run Prechecks** will only perform the pre-checks and not the actual execution.
-Since we are running a failover plan, depending on the number of affected services, during actual failover area some prechecks might fail.
-In this lab, since we are mimicking a failover, prechecks should work fine.
+In this lab, we will execute **Run Prechecks** for the **mushop-app-switchover** switchover plan, which we have created in lab4. **Run Prechecks** will execute all the **Built-in Prechecks** in parallel.

+Execute **Run Prechecks**  will perform only the *pre-checks* and not the actual execution.
+Having the pre-checks completed successfully is essential as a pre-requisite for running the actual switchover plan.

 Estimated Time: 10 Minutes

 ### Objectives

-- Perform Run prechecks for the Mushop application failover plan
+- Perform Run prechecks for the MuShop-app-switchover  plan
 - Monitor the executed prechecks plan
 - Verify the executed prechecks plan
 - Verify the MuShop application and break the application

-## Task 1: Perform Run prechecks for the Mushop application failover plan
+## Task 1: Perform Run prechecks for the mushop-app-switchover plan

 1. Login into OCI Console with your provided Credentials.
 Select region as **Pheonix**.